turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 By using a Promise object, a function does two things:

-1. It automatically becomes asynchronous, allowing it to run in the background and giving the rest of our code a change to continue execution.
+1. It automatically becomes asynchronous, allowing it to run in the background and giving the rest of our code a chance to continue execution.
 2. It gives us access to two methods - `.then` and `.catch`

 ![inline](https://wtcindia.files.wordpress.com/2016/06/promises.png?w=605)